bvanhoewijk/AoC2024/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

 ## Day 19: ⭐⭐
 - [x] Part 1: Recursively find all possible patterns.
-I used the `@cache` from functools for caching recursive patterns.
+I used the `@cache` from functools for caching the results.
 - [x] Part 2: Accidentally solved Part 2 as well.

 ## Day 18: ⭐⭐